Header image - halogenation of aromatic rings

 Lewis acids

-Iron (III) bromide(s) (FeBr3) is the Lewis acid catalyst usually used to brominate aromatic rings and aluminium chloride (AlCl3) or iron (III) chloride (FeCl3) is usually used to chlorinate aromatic rings.
+Iron (III) bromide(s) (FeBr3) is the Lewis acid catalyst usually used to brominate aromatic rings while aluminium chloride (AlCl3) or iron (III) chloride (FeCl3) is usually used to chlorinate aromatic rings.
 The Lewis acid catalysts basically polarises the bromine molecule (Br2) which will eventually form a Br+ ion.
-It is the Br+ ion which acts as an electrophile and substitutes onto the benzene ring replacing one of the hydrogen atoms as it does.
-The formation of the bromide ion is outlined below:
+It is the Br+ ion which acts as an electrophile and substitutes onto the aromatic ring replacing one of the hydrogen atoms as it does.
+The formation of the bromide ion is outlined in the image below:

 FeBr3 acts as a Lewis acid catalyst and enables bromine to add